 Wendy O’Meara – Associate Education Consultant

 Wendy has worked in the general practice sector for 17 years, with the last 7 years as a Senior Operations Manager in a large regional general practice in Victoria.
+This practice won the AGPAL Rural and Remote General Practice of the Year Award for excellence in 2018.
 She provides direction and mentoring for new doctors, medical students, nurses and administration staff.

 Wendy is responsible for coordinating the day to day operations including IT, chronic disease clinics, bookings, recalls and reminders.
 She has a strong interest in Medicare interpretation and chronic disease, and has excellent knowledge of the Medicare guidelines, and how to maximize them within a general practice setting.

 Wendy is an experienced general practice educator, she enjoys sharing her knowledge to improve processes that maximise outcomes in general practice.
 Most recently she has delivered MBS for Chronic Disease Management to rural general practices and an aboriginal health service.